In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

 Internal advisors and external advisors

-Their internal team consisted of two members that handled most of the face to face work, but they had CPAs, attorneys, and a committee to drive the details that were important to them.
+Their internal team consisted of two members who handled most of the face-to-face work, but they had CPAs, attorneys, and a committee to drive the details that were important to them.

-Their external team included two divisions at Price Waterhouse Coopers (PWC.)
-One team was from their Accounting Division and the second team was from their Tax Division.
-They also used a downtown New York Law firm plus they had their own business intermediary.
+Their external team consisted of two divisions from Price Waterhouse Coopers (PwC).
+One team was from their Accounting Division.
+The second team was from their Tax Division.
+They also utilized a law firm in downtown New York.
+Additionally, they engaged their business intermediary.

 Time kills deals